-Education and research on sustainability
+Promoting education and research for sustainability

 Education for all

-Contribution by the Council for Sustainable Development
+The role of the Council for Sustainable Development

-The German Council for Sustainable Development supports scientific insight into sustainability in a number of ways.
-In addition to being a member in such initiatives as the National ESD Platform and the Advisory Council Dialogue for the Science Platform Sustainability 2030 and the HOCH-N joint project among higher education institutions as well as past committee activities; for example in the High-Tech Forum from 2015 to 2018 the Council worked together with higher education institutions throughout Germany to develop the Sustainability Code for Higher Education Institutions (HS-DNK) from 2015 to 2018.
+The German Council for Sustainable Development (RNE) supports scientific insight into sustainability in a number of ways.
+For one, the RNE holds membership in initiatives including the National ESD Platform and the Advisory Council Dialogue for the Science Platform Sustainability 2030 as well as past committee activities such as the High-Tech Forum.
+In addition, the Council for Sustainable Development in cooperation with higher education institutions from all over Germany developed the German Sustainability Code for Higher Education Institutions (HS-DNK) from 2015 to 2018.

 In 2021, the RNE together with 15 prominent researchers from the German National Academy of Sciences Leopoldina developed a position paper setting out potential actions to achieve climate neutrality.
 Furthermore, in 2022 the Council for Sustainable Development published a statement on innovation policy for sustainable development (only in German).